Selling a Property

 The first step is to choose a property solicitor as soon as you can.
 This way, you can start the selling process as efficiently as possible, reducing potential hold-ups.

 Solicitors are required to complete ID and AML checks on all of their clients before beginning work on their transaction.
-Instructing your solicitor early will help them to complete the checks without delaying your transaction.
+Instructing your solicitor early will help them to complete the initial checks in your selling process without delaying your transaction.

 Your solicitor will ask you for some information that they will need to put a draft contract pack together for the buyer.
 They will ask you things like what will be included in the sale, such as garden sheds, fireplaces or cabinets for instance.
 To help you to gather the required information, you’ll be asked to complete the following forms: